Want to resist Trump's agenda? There's an App for That

 Like their Silicon Valley counterparts, many of these political startups are struggling to meet a scale of demand they did not anticipate.
 Run almost entirely by volunteers, some may not survive, others may be subsumed into legacy players.
 All hope the anti-Trump outrage that fuels them will sustain itself.

-But for now, it's a fascinating experiment in a decentralized political infrastructure building.
+But for now, it's a fascinating experiment in decentralized political infrastructure building.

 "The institutions are hopefully going to help with scaling some of these folks that were a little faster than the institutions," said Scott Goodstein, the CEO of Revolution Messaging, the digital firm behind Bernie Sanders' campaign, who has helped some of the new apps get off the ground.
 "But I hope that everybody realizes that we're all in this together."